ScheerleJo/SevDeskServer/README.md

   - [ ] When not yet successfully done: save JSON-Doc locally.
 On Startup look for JSON-File.
 If existent, load data from there automatically in the table

 - Front-End/GUI
+  - [ ] open "Window" on the open Window with the background Greyed out
   - [ ] View all Data sorted by customernumber
   - [ ] Determine wether application is Standanlone and saves changed data and status to SevDesk before closing or as a Server with Access-Tool (Tauri Win Form)
   - [ ] create Styling